How to Start a Prop Trading Firm: Ins and Outs

 Do proprietary trading firms need a license?

-Prop trading firms do not currently require a regulatory license in order to operate.
-Like any other business, proprietary trading businesses must be registered as corporate entities and register corporate bank accounts in order to be able to receive payment for the services they offer.
+Prop trading firms are not currently required to hold a regulatory license to operate if they offer purely an education/evaluation platform with demo accounts.
+Like any other business, proprietary trading firms must be registered as corporate entities and open corporate bank accounts to receive payment for the services they offer.

-Retail prop trading businesses do not currently come under financial services regulation for a number of reasons.
+Retail property trading businesses do not currently fall under financial services regulation for several reasons.

-- Any trading that does take place is either conducted in demo mode, or with the firm’s own capital.
+2. All trading is conducted either in demo mode or with the firm’s own capital.

-- Prop firms do not hold client funds, trade on their behalf, or handle financial instruments for them.
+3. Prop firms do not hold client funds, trade on their behalf, or handle financial instruments.

 Finding the right technology

-An easy, affordable, and bullet-proof way to launch a prop trading business is via a prop trading platform.
-It provides all the tools for managing clients and exposure and professional experience for your traders.
+An easy, affordable, and bulletproof way to launch a prop trading business is via a prop trading platform.
+It provides all the tools for managing clients and exposure, as well as professional experience for your traders.

 How can Devexperts help?